refinedev/refine/documentation/docs/api-reference/antd/hooks/import/useImport.md

     status: string;
     content: string;
     categoryId: string;
-    userId: number;
+    userId: string;
 }
 ```

-Now, parsed data is mapped to conform our APIs requirements.
+With this code, the parsed data will be mapped to conform to the API requirements.

 ## API Reference